rust-stuco/lectures/week7/closures_iterators.md

   * `FnOnce`
   * `FnMut`
   * `Fn`
-* You don't `impl` them, they apply to a closure automatically
+* Rust auto-implements these for closures and functions

 ---

-# Closure Traits Visualized
+# The `Fn` Traits: Visualized

 ![bg right:50% 120%](../images/closure_traits.svg)